veikkos/chester/README.md

 | Start    | N          |
 | Select   | M          |

+F4 toggles color correction on SDL port if CGB support is enabled and playing CGB game.

 ### Visual Studio ###

 SDL2 library can be downloaded from https://www.libsdl.org/.